mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 ### Delegate server

+How Delegate server API works:

+* Delegate server may have multiple clients which it does not authenticate, because all permissions are already enforced on-chain.
+* Delegate server works in async event-driven way, the same as Hydra Node.
+  Clients could push inputs and receive Delegate server outputs, in async way.
+  Delegate server do broadcast all Hydra events which could be interesting for its clients.

 Things which should be done automatically:

 * Delegate server should be started when Hydra node already running.